Adam4lexander/Spoke/Docs/Topics/Performance.md

 });
 ```

-Now imagine the following sequence:
+Imagine this sequence:

-- On the first run, `cond1.Now` is `false`, so only `cond1` is accessed.
+- On the first run, `cond1` is `false`, so only `cond1` is bound as a dependency.
-- On the second run, `cond1` is `true`, so `cond2` is accessed for the first time.
+- On the second run, `cond1` is `true`, so `cond2` is bound for the first time.

-Because the set of accessed dependencies has changed, Spoke needs to track a new one.
-Internally, this involves creating a small closure for each newly discovered dependency — which results in a GC allocation.
+Between runs, the list of dynamic dependencies changes.
+For newly bound dependencies, Spoke allocates a small closure to track them, causing a small GC allocation.

 If the same dependencies are accessed in the same order across runs, Spoke reuses its previous setup and avoids any new allocations.

 ---

-## 🧠 Takeaway
+## Allocation Cheat Sheet

 Spoke allocates when you:

 - Call `State.Create`, `s.Memo`, `s.Effect`, or similar functions.
-- Change dynamic dependencies on remount.
+- Change dynamic dependencies on rerun.

-It does **not** allocate:
+It does **not** allocate when you:

-- State updates (`State.Update`, `State.Set`).
-- Flush cycles and dependency propagation.
-- Subscriptions (`UseSubscribe` and similar).

-This gives you predictable cost boundaries: **mounting logic has a setup cost**, but once active, reactive flows stay **allocation-free.**
+- Update state (`State.Update(...)`, `State.Set(...)`).
+- Re-run effects or memos.
+- Subscribe / unsubscribe from triggers.

 > **Note:** Closures (e.g. in `s.OnCleanup(() => { ... })`) will allocate if they capture local variables.